midstar/mediaweb/README.md

 Just start the mediaweb executable.
 It will look for the mediaweb.conf in the same folder.

-It is currently not possible to run MediaWEB as a system service on Windows without any external software.
+If you want to install mediaweb as a service, start cmd.exe in administrator mode and run:

+    service.bat install

+To uinstall the service run:

+    service.bat uninstall

 ## Build from source (any platform)